aws-samples/amazon-sagemaker-ai-for-geospatial/readme.md

 # Getting Started with Geospatial Data Analysis

-This is the code repository to demonstrate how you can use Amazon SageMaker AI for geospatial data analysis.
+This is the code repository to demonstrate how you can use Amazon SageMaker AI for geospatial data processing and analysis.

 ## Data